Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: Introduction

 \section{Introduction}

 Processing and distribution of quantum information has seen tremendous progress in the recent years, thanks to the development of architectures for quantum computing \cite{Arute_2019} and deployment of photonics-based large-scale quantum networks \cite{Boaron18,Liao_2017}.
 A crucial ingredient is however still missing in order to fully synchronize the elementary photonic links in the networks, and implement for instance quantum repeaters \cite{Sangouard11}: the quantum memories \cite{Heshami16}.
 Different platforms exist for implementing these devices \cite{Radnaev2010,Nicolas14,Yang2016,Pu2017,Tian2017}, but a particularly interesting one has emerged over the last decade for this purpose: the rare-earth ion doped crystals (REIDC) \cite{Longdell2005,Usmani10,Heinze13,Ferguson2016,Seri2017,Laplane2017,Holzapfel20}.
 Together with the spin-wave atomic frequency comb (AFC) protocol \cite{Afzelius09}, state-of-the art performances have been demonstrated with these elements in terms of storage duration \cite{Heinze13,Zhong15,Holzapfel20}, multiplexing capacity \cite{Usmani10,Sinclair2014}, ability to store single photons \cite{Ferguson2016,Laplane2017,Seri2017} and potential for high-efficiency storage \cite{Sabooni2013,Jobez2014}.
 A fully favorable regime for operating REIDC is usually at magnetic fields that allow to reach a point where the magnetic sensitivity to environmental fluctuations is minimal (so-called Zero First-Order Zeeman (ZEFOZ) points) \cite{Fraval2004,Heinze13,Longdell2006}.
 However this situation requires a higher degree of control: magnetic field amplitudes could be high, and their direction has to be precisely adjusted \cite{Zhong15}.
 On the other hand, working with intermediate amplitude magnetic fields ($\sim$10 to 100 mT) also results in larger effective coherence times \cite{Equall1994} and allows to reach storage times of the order of a second \cite{Holzapfel20}.
 So far, only a few studies have been conducted to identify side-effects of such a field on the protocol at these field intensities, and experimental requirements are still widely unknown.
 In this article, we identify phenomena affecting the performances of population manipulations both in the optical and in the spin domain for REIDC, and identify consequences on the spin-wave AFC protocol in this regime. \\ The paper is organized as follows: in section I, we recall the principle of the spin-wave AFC protocol and its application to REIDC, and describe the different experimental setups used for the experiments of this paper.
 In section II, we focus on the influence of an external bias field on the spin level manipulations.
 The studies are conducted in the case of a 3/2 nuclear spin, governed by an effective quadrupole Hamiltonian, and theoretical findings are confronted to experimental observations.
-In section III, the influence of the field on the population preparation necessary for the AFC protocol is addressed, and we identify frequencies that appear in the beating pattern of the spin-wave memory efficiency.
-We associate them with beatings between different quantum paths linked to the lift of the Zeeman degeneracy.
+In section III, the influence of the field on the population preparation necessary for the AFC protocol is addressed, and the temporal dependance of the AFC spin-wave efficiency under such field is closely studied.
+In particular, we identify frequencies that appear in the efficiency curve, and associate them with beatings between different quantum paths linked to the lift of the Zeeman degeneracy.